 Framing the Issue

-The central philosophical question in the abortion debate concerns the moral status of the embryo and fetus.
+A central philosophical question in the abortion debate concerns the moral status of the embryo and fetus.
 If the fetus is a person, with the same right to life as any human being who has been born, it would seem that very few, if any, abortions could be justified, because it is not morally permissible to kill children because they are unwanted or illegitimate or disabled.
-However, the morality of abortion is not necessarily settled so straightforwardly.
+However, the morality of abortion is not settled so straightforwardly.
 Even if one accepts the argument that the fetus is a person, it does not automatically follow that it has a right to the use of the pregnant woman’s body.
 Thus, the morality of abortion depends not only on the moral status of the fetus, but also on whether the pregnant woman has an obligation to continue to gestate the fetus.

 Public opinion on abortion falls into three camps—conservative, liberal, and moderate (or gradualist)—each of which draws on both science and ethical thinking.

 Although conservatives concede that the fetus changes dramatically during gestation, they do not accept these changes as relevant to moral standing.
 Conservatives argue that there is no stage of development at which we can say, now we have a human being, whereas a day or a week or a month earlier we did not.
-Any attempt to place the onset of humanity at a particular moment—whether it is when brain waves appear, or when the fetus begins to look human, or when quickening, sentience, or viability occur —is bound to be arbitrary because all of these stages will occur if the fetus is allowed to grow and develop.
+Any attempt to place the onset of humanity at a particular moment—whether it be when brain waves appear, or when the fetus begins to look human, or when quickening, sentience, or viability occur —is bound to be arbitrary because all of these stages will occur if the fetus is allowed to grow and develop.

 This raises two questions about what it is to have a future like ours.
 First, what precisely is involved in this notion?
 Does it essentially belong to rational, future-oriented, plan-making beings?
 If so, then killing most nonhuman animals would not be wrong, but neither would killing those who are severely developmentally disabled.
 Second, at what point does the life of a being with a future like ours start?
 Marquis assumes that we are essentially human animals, so our lives start with the beginning of our organisms.
 But Jeff McMahan denies this, arguing that we are essentially embodied minds, and not human organisms.
-In McMahan’s view, our lives do not start until our organism becomes conscious, probably sometime in the second trimester.
-Early abortion, in his view, does not kill someone with a future like ours, but rather prevents that individual from coming into existence – in much the way contraception does.
+On McMahan’s view, our lives do not start until our organism becomes conscious, probably some time in the second trimester.
+Early abortion, on his view, does not kill someone with a future like ours, but rather prevents that individual from coming into existence – in much the way contraception does.

 The Legal Perspective